 Section 16(a) of the Securities Exchange Act of 1934 requires our executive officers, directors and persons who beneficially own more than 10% of the outstanding shares of our common stock to file reports of ownership and changes in ownership with the SEC.
-Based solely on our review of those reports filed during 2016 and certain written representations from our officers and directors, we believe that all Section 16 reporting persons timely filed all reports required under Section 16(a) of the Exchange Act, except as follows: 1) Robert A. Frist, Jr., who failed to timely file on Form 5 reporting the disposal of the Company's common stock in the form of a gift; and 2) Michael Sousa, who failed to timely file one Form 4 reporting the award of RSUs; each failure to timely file was due to an administrative error.
+Based solely on our review of those reports filed during 2017 and certain written representations from our officers and directors, we believe that all Section 16 reporting persons timely filed all reports required under Section 16(a) of the Exchange Act.

-AUDIT COMMITTEE REPORT FOR 2016
+AUDIT COMMITTEE REPORT FOR 2017

-The Audit Committee of the Board is comprised of three directors who are independent directors under the categorical standards set forth in NASDAQ Rule 5605(a)(2) and who satisfy the independence requirements under NASDAQ listing standards and Rule 10A-3 of the Securities Exchange Act.
-During 2016, the members of the Audit Committee were Dale Polley, Michael Shmerling, and C. Martin Harris, M.D.
+The Audit Committee of the Board is comprised of three directors who are independent directors under the categorical standards set forth in Nasdaq Rule 5605(a)(2) and who satisfy the independence requirements under Nasdaq listing standards and Rule 10A-3 of the Securities Exchange Act.
+During 2017, the members of the Audit Committee were Dale Polley, Michael Shmerling, and C. Martin Harris, M.D.
 Mr. Polley is the Chairman of the Committee.